bal031/ASAP/README.md

 ## Known Bugs
 * Generating a schedule for multiple classes with a lot of open sections will cause the system to return a valid schedule very slowly.
 * UCSD's Schedule of Classes database may show open seats when WebReg reports a full section.
 This is a university problem.
-* Classes sometimes do not have meeting times scheduled or they're denoted as "TBA" thus a schedule cannot be generated where those are included.
+* Classes sometimes do not have meeting times scheduled or they're denoted as "TBA".
+Thus a schedule cannot be generated where those are included.

 ## How It Works
-Once the user selects there classes and clicks generate the list is sent to the server where all of the processing will occur.
-The server queries the Schedule of Classes Database getting the most recent class times and current enrollment then passes it over to the algorithm where the section selection takes place.
+Once the user selects their classes and clicks generate, the list is sent to the server where all of the processing will occur.
+The server queries the Schedule of Classes Database, gets the most recent class times and current enrollment, then passes it over to the algorithm where the section selection takes place.

-The algorithm grabs information of each section that are offered for the courses the user selected.
+The algorithm grabs information of each section that is offered for the courses selected by the user.
 It then iterates over all combinations of sections of must-take user courses.
 If a must-take course cannot be accommodated, the schedule with those sections is marked as invalid and tossed away.
 Once a valid schedule of must-take sections is found, the algorithm proceeds to place sections want-to-take user courses into the existing must-take schedule.
 If a want-to-take course cannot be accommodated, the schedule remains valid.
 The valid schedule with the most want-to-takes fitted is returned.
 If there are multiple valid schedules with the most want-to-takes, each schedule is scored based on selected preferences, and the one with the highest score is returned.

 # Building and Deploying a Server Instance